 ICAP has carried out two surveys of the views of the international community in the Netherlands – on education and on housing.
-Our next survey, on health, will be carried out in Autumn 2017.
+In the link below an update on the results, as well as a heartfelt thank you to those who have participated in our surveys, know your voices are being heard.
+Want to be kept informed on future surveys?
 You can sign up to take part here.

 For more information about the ICAP surveys, please get in touch.

 February 2017: The ICAP education survey was carried out at the end of 2016.
 The aim was to find out what the international community thought about education in the Netherlands - international or otherwise – as well as how the community meets the educational needs of their families and what challenges families face.